-Overall, our view is the decision doesn't expose any new risks for pension schemes.
-The requirement for a Section 37 Confirmation for amendments relating to reference scheme benefits was well known, and decisions should have been taken at the time changes were being made as to whether or not it was triggered.
+Like the High Court judgment before it, overall, our view is that this decision doesn't expose pension schemes to any new risks.
+The requirement for a Section 37 Confirmation for amendments relating to reference scheme benefits was well known, and decisions should have been taken at the time changes were being made as to whether or not it was engaged.

-The legislation did not require confirmation to be given in any particular form, so the Section 37 Confirmation could have been wrapped up as part of advice given at the relevant time.
-A deed making specific reference to a Section 37 Confirmation (or not as the case may be) will not necessarily be conclusive either way.
+Importantly, because of the limited scope of the appeal, the Court did not need to consider what evidence might be enough to demonstrate that a Section 37 Confirmation was in fact received.
+The legislation did not require confirmation to be given in any particular form so, for example, the Section 37 Confirmation could have been wrapped up as part of written advice given at the relevant time.
+As such, a deed making specific reference to a Section 37 Confirmation (or not as the case may be) will not necessarily be conclusive either way.